James Morrill (castaway): Life in colonial British society

 Once back in British society, Morrill became a minor celebrity.
-He was approached to give his story to numerous people and within a few months of his return, he had written a short memoir of his time amongst the Aboriginal people in the region.
-He offered to act as a sort of liaison officer between the local Aboriginal people and the British to help change a system that "so practically and so persistently insisted upon the destruction of the native".
-One settler warned he would be willing to "give a small piece of lead" at Morrill if he tried to implement amicable relations toward Aboriginal people in the vicinity of his squattage.
-However, Morrill did accompany a number of surveying expeditions to exploit his local knowledge.
-He was utilised by George Elphinstone Dalrymple in his 1864 expedition to Rockingham Bay where he was told to convey the message to the local Aboriginal people that they had come "to occupy the land and would shoot any who approached."
+He was approached to give his story to numerous people, and within a few months of his return, he had written a short memoir of his time amongst the Aboriginal people in the region.
+He offered to act as a sort of liaison officer between the local Aboriginal people and the British to try and change a system that "so practically and so persistently insisted upon the destruction of the native".
+This offer was rejected by the colonial authorities, with one settler warning he would "give a small piece of lead" in Morrill's direction if he tried to implement amicable relations toward Aboriginal people in the vicinity of his squattage.

+Morrill later accompanied a number of surveying expeditions to exploit his local knowledge.
+He was used by George Elphinstone Dalrymple in his 1864 expedition to Rockingham Bay where he was told to convey the message to the local Aboriginal people that they had come "to occupy the land and would shoot any who approached."
 Apart from this though, Morrill's life became unassuming.
 He took a job as a warehouse keeper and looked after the churchyards at Bowen, and in September 1864 he married a domestic servant by the name Eliza Ross.

 Death and legacy

 Morrill's health rapidly declined once he had returned to British society.
 Rheumatic pains and swellings which occurred while living a traditional Indigenous lifestyle, worsened and flared throughout his body.
 Having lived so long without clothes, he had trouble adjusting wearing attire deemed essential in the colonial world.
-In October 1865, he was debilitated by serious case of septic arthritis and died within two weeks.
-He was buried in the Bowen cemetery which is now marked by a modest monument which was erected in 1963 by the Bowen Historical Society.
+In October 1865, he was debilitated by a serious case of septic arthritis and died within two weeks.
+He was buried in the Bowen cemetery, which is now marked by a modest monument erected in 1963 by the Bowen Historical Society.

 Before he died, Morrill and his wife had a son named Ross Morrill.
 It is claimed that he also had a daughter with an Aboriginal woman while he was living with the Mount Elliot clan, but Morrill never admitted to this.
 Descendants of Morrill continue to live in North Queensland.
 Morrill is one of only a few Europeans to have lived extensively within traditional Aboriginal Australian society.
 Other colonial figures who had similar experiences include William Buckley and Narcisse Pelletier.

-Revised editions of his memoirs were reprinted several times up til 1896 and a few biographies have since been published.
-Author David Malouf used Morrill's experiences as a platform for his 1993 novel Remembering Babylon.
+Revised editions of his memoirs were reprinted several times up to 1896, and a few biographies have since been published.
+Author David Malouf used Morrill's experiences in his 1993 novel Remembering Babylon.
 In 1983, a statue of Morrill was made as part of the centenary celebrations of the Pioneer Sugar Mill.
 This statue is located in the City Botanic Gardens.